khipu-ai/practicals-2023/README.md

+# Khipu 2022 Practicals

-# Deep Learning Indaba Practicals 2022
+Derived from **Deep Learning Indaba Practicals 2022** with permission from the authors.

 ## The Practicals
 | Topic 💥 | Description 📘 |
 |:--- |----------------------------------------------------------|